 - Quickly remove any standing water using a wet/dry vacuum or towels.

-- Use fans and dehumidifiers to dry out the affected area.
+- Fans and dehumidifiers are used to dry out the affected area.

 - Consider contacting a professional water damage restoration service for extensive damage.